 Finalize effective date and rate file, subject to Agency approval.

-Prepare Informational Letter for Agency approval.
+Prepare notification letter for Agency approval.
 Once approved, the Contractor shall send to the list serve and post to the website.

 Deliver rate file to Pharmacy Point of Sale (POS) contractor and other contractors as indicated by the Agency.